VibhorSha/github_profile/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently an Engineering Doctorate trainee in Data Science at Eindhoven University of Technology
 - 💞️ I’m looking to collaborate on data science projects
-- 📫 How to reach me v.sharma@tue.nl
+- 📫 How to reach me vibhorsharmadsc@gmail.com

 <!---
 vibsha/vibsha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.